tjhickey724/compiler_design/notes/lex/overview.md

 To do this we just keep track of the last final state encountered.
 If we reach an error state, then we revert back to the last final state.

+## Implementing a Lexer
+The idea here is to define tokens by NFAs and to combine them into a single DFA where the final states are labelled by the type of token that has been recognized.
+We then can write a program which finds the maximal match for a given string, then removes that string, and repeats the process.
+For each maximal match it adds the token type and the string to a list.
+The algorithm thus converts a string to a list of tokens.
+The last "token" could be a string that doesn't match with anything.

+### Exercise
+Implement the lexer in Python, as described above.